jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/D'ziriak.md

 RacialMods:
 Languages: D'ziriak; telepathy 100 ft.
 SQ: glow
+SpecialAbilities:
+  Dazzling Burst (Su): >
-SpecialAbilities: Dazzling Burst (Su) Once per day, a d'ziriak can cause its body to flare with intense, colorful light as a swift action.
+    Once per day, a d'ziriak can cause its body to flare with intense, colorful light as a swift action.
 Non-d'ziriaks within a 20-foot radius must make a DC 13 Fortitude save or be dazzled for 1 minute.
 After using this ability, the d'ziriak's brilliant glow is extinguished for 24 hours.
 This ability is a light effect, and creatures that cannot see are immune to it.
 The save DC is Constitution-based.
+  Glow (Ex): >
-Glow (Ex) The colorful runes that decorate a d'ziriak's body create dim light in a 20- foot radius from its body.
+    The colorful runes that decorate a d'ziriak's body create dim light in a 20- foot radius from its body.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: